team3997/ftc_app/README.md

 Go to https://github.com/team3997/ftc_app and click Fork Fork to your local account

+#### Download Git Bash
+If you do not have git bash installed already: https://git-scm.com/downloads

 ##### Public key
 Follow the steps listed: https://help.github.com/articles/connecting-to-github-with-ssh/

 ##### Run these in git bash:
-If you do not have git bash installed already: https://git-scm.com/downloads Go to the directory where you want your clone located
+Go to the directory where you want your clone located

 git clone -o team3997 git@github.com:team3997/ftc_app